 - Attraction passes, entry tickets, or reservations

-Purchase one tour per car, not per person.
-Everyone listens together!
+Purchase one tour per vehicle, not per individual.
+Everyone can listen together!

-After booking, check your email to download the separate Audio Tour Guide App by Action, enter your unique password, and access your tour.
-These steps require good internet/Wi-Fi access.
-From there, follow the audio instructions and the route.
+After booking, check your email or text messages to download the separate Audio Tour Guide App by Action while connected to WiFi or mobile data.
+Enter the password, download the tour, and enjoy it offline.
+Follow the audio instructions and route from the designated starting point.

-This isn’t an entrance ticket.
-Check opening hours before your visit.
+This is not an entrance ticket.
+Please verify opening hours before your visit.

-- How to start the tour: Open Action’s separate audio tour guide app once onsite. • If there is just one tour, launch it. • If multiple tour versions exist, launch the one with your planned starting point and direction. • Go to the starting point.
-(Note: no one will meet you at the start.
-This tour is self-guided). • The audio will begin automatically at the starting point.
-If you face audio issues, visit the FAQ. • Stick to the tour route & speed limit for the best experience.
+- How to start touring: Open Action’s separate audio tour guide app once onsite. • If there is just one tour, launch it. • If multiple tour versions exist, launch the one with your planned starting point and direction.

-- Flexibility and Convenience: • Use the tour app anytime, on any day, and over multiple days.
-It’s perfect for tailoring your exploration and revisiting your favorite spots on future trips. • Start and pause the tour whenever you like, taking breaks and exploring side excursions at your own pace, free from the constraints of a group.
+- Travel worry-free: Use the tour app anytime, on any day, and over multiple days.
+Start and pause the tour whenever you like, taking breaks and exploring side excursions at your own pace.
+Skip anything you don’t care about or explore bonus content for everything that interests you

 For a full refund, cancel at least 24 hours before the scheduled departure time.